 Chronic lung diseases affect millions of people around the world, are a leading cause of death, and cause breathlessness, frequent hospitalizations, and impaired quality of life.
-Despite treatments currently available, many patients continue to experience a decline in respiratory function, increased disability, and premature death.
+Despite available treatments, many patients continue to experience a decline in respiratory function, increased disability, and premature death.

-- Interstitial lung disease (ILD), including progressive pulmonary fibrosis (PPF) and Idiopathic pulmonary fibrosis (IPF)
+- Interstitial lung disease (ILD) and Idiopathic pulmonary fibrosis (IPF)

 - Bronchiectasis